SimonGZ/google-docs-converter/README.md

 You'll also need to place a `credentials.json` file from your Google Developer Account in the folder `~/.config/google-docs-converter/`.

-The easiest way to get the necessary credentials is at the [Google Docs API Node.js Quickstart page][quickstart].
-There you can automatically generate the credentials by hitting the "Enable the Google Docs API" button, selecting Desktop app, and then clicking "DOWNLOAD CLIENT CONFIGURATION".
-You can then take that credentials.json file and move it to `~/.config/google-docs-converter/`.

-Alternatively you can create your own project with the [Google Cloud Console][], enable the Google Docs API, and create OAUTH credentials for a Desktop or Other type application, then download those credentials.
-You'll have to rename them to `credentials.json` and move them to the folder mentioned above.
+You can generate the correct credentials using the [Google Cloud Console][].
+Create a project, enable the Google Docs API (readonly is fine), and create OAUTH credentials for a **Web application** with the authorized URI redirect `http://localhost:3000`.
+You may also want to put the project into "Testing" mode and authorize your own email address to cut down on warnings from Google about using an unverified project.
+Then download those credentials, rename the file to `credentials.json` and move it to `~/.config/google-docs-converter/`.

-After you have the credentials, when you try to use the CLI for the first time, you will be asked to visit a URL, authorize read-only access to your Google Docs, and then paste an authorization code into the terminal.
-There may be several warnings about the app being unverified.
-Once you've completed the process, you'll be taken to a broken URL which will contain the authorization code you need.
-(See [this StackOverflow post][StackOverflow] for more context on how to get the authorization code.)
+After you have the credentials, when you try to use the CLI for the first time, a web browser window will open and ask you to authorize read-only access to your Google Docs.

 ### Windows